 Detailed Description

-The purpose of this study is to evaluate the pharmacokinetics, safety, and tolerability of the anti-TB drug DLM in combination with OBR for MDR-TB in HIV-infected and HIV-uninfected children with MDR-TB.
+The purpose of this study was to evaluate the pharmacokinetics, safety, and tolerability of the anti-TB drug DLM in combination with OBR for MDR-TB in children with MDR-TB with and without HIV.

-Participants will be enrolled in one of four age cohorts: 12 to less than 18 years, 6 to less than 12 years, 3 to less than 6 years, or 0 to less than 3 years.
-All participants will receive DLM dosed according to their age group and weight for 24 weeks.
+Participants were enrolled in one of four age cohorts: 12 to less than 18 years, 6 to less than 12 years, 3 to less than 6 years, or 0 to less than 3 years.
+All participants were to receive DLM doses according to their age group and weight for 24 weeks.

-Study visits will occur at study entry; Weeks 2 and 4; every 4 weeks through Week 40; and at Weeks 48, 60, 72, and 96.
-Visits may include physical examinations; blood, urine, and sputum collection; chest x-rays; electrocardiograms (ECGs); hearing tests; adherence assessments; and acceptability questionnaires.
+Study visits occurred at study entry; Weeks 2 and 4; every 4 weeks through Week 40; and at Weeks 48, 60, 72, and 96.
+Visits included physical examinations; blood, urine, and sputum collection; chest x-rays; electrocardiograms (ECGs); hearing tests; medical history reviews; adherence assessments; and acceptability questionnaires.

 Study Type